ericvpineda/taskpro/README.md

 Todo later:
 - Change color scheme to default grayed out, if selected, change to black
 - Implement min view ui for nav bar
+- show error message to use if unable to create new task? (create-task page.jsx)

 Note:
 - inpsiration: https://www.youtube.com/watch?v=wm5gMKuwSYk